datajerk/ctf-write-ups/nahamconctf2020/leet_haxor/README.md

 ## Summary

-Format string exploit challenge with some constraints, infinite free rides, and some guessing.
+Format string exploit challenge with some constraints, infinite free rides, and a guess.

 ## Analysis